 - Buy and wear sunglasses that have a UV filer built in

 Remember to re-apply your sunscreen every 2-3 hours

 If your sunburn is severe, you should take advice from a GP or private GP.
 You might even require burn dressings and special burn cream.
-In you feel very unwell and have the symptoms of heatstroke, book an appointment with your GP for advice.
-We have fully qualified private GPs available at all nine of our central London clinic locations, with short-notice and same-day doctor appointments available.
+In you feel very unwell and have the symptoms of heatstroke, book an appointment with a GP for advice.
+We have fully qualified private GPs available at all of our clinic locations, with short-notice and same-day doctor appointments available.
 If you've got any sun-related concerns, we're here for you!